etalab-ia/albert-models/README.md

 # VLLMEmbeddings

+*News : Langchain compliant to feed a vector store 🦜 (see below)!*

 **Deploy a full OpenAI API with VLLM.**

 [VLLM](https://github.com/vllm-project/vllm) is one of the state of the art libraries for deploying a Large Language Model (LLM) and its API with better generation performance.

-However, VLLM does not currently support the generation of embeddings (endpoint: /v1/embeddings), although it can be used to deploy an API according to OpenAI conventions.
+However, VLLM does not currently support the generation of embeddings (endpoint: /v1/embeddings), although it can be used to deploy an API for LLM according to OpenAI conventions (see this [discussion](https://github.com/vllm-project/vllm/discussions/310)).

 This repository makes it easy to add the `/v1/embeddings` endpoint by deploying an embedding model with [HuggingFace Text Embeddings Inference](https://github.com/huggingface/text-embeddings-inference) and serves it all on a single port.